Agoric/documentation/main/guides/orchestration/orchestration-basics/contract.md

 ### Main Contract Function

-This is the main contract function that sets up the contract's functionality.
+This is the main `contract` function that initializes and sets up the contract's functionality.

 ```js
 const contract = async (